I don’t get it.

 Putting all of it together will give you your maximum CPC.

 Max.
 CPC = your profit x commission for Google x your conversion rate

 In this case, that would be $100 x 0.3 x 1% = $.30

-Now we can just scale our max.
-CPC up to determine our daily budget.
-One common misconception is that you need lots of clicks to be able to tell anything.
+Now, we can just scale our maximum CPC up, to determine our daily budget.
+One common misconception is that you need lots of clicks to be able to evaluate anything.

 This is not true.

-You just need any clicks to get started.
+You just need a few clicks to get started.

-Of course, the more data you have, the more statistically significant it will be.
-But this is something you will get over time.
+Of course, the more data that you have, the more statistically significant it will be.
+But, this volume of data is something you will get over time.